Pediatric Orthopedic Surgeons treating Foot Sprain

 Pediatric orthopedics is a specialty of our doctors and surgeons at Medical City Children’s Orthopedics and Spine Specialists.
 They understand your concerns, can answer your questions regarding your child’s condition, and know how to use their specialized knowledge to assist you.
 Dr. Shyam Kishan, MD, and Dr. Kathryn Wiesman, MD, have many years of training and experience in bone, joint, and muscle care for children and young adults and can help you and your child get back to living the life you love.

-• Expertise in pediatric orthopedics and spine: The team of specialists at Medical City Children’s Orthopedics and Spine Specialists are experts in the diagnosis and treatment of children.
+• Expertise in pediatric orthopedics and spine: The team of specialists at Medical City Children’s Orthopedics and Spine Specialists is are expert in the diagnosis and treatment of children.

 • Cutting-edge technology: Our practice uses the latest technology and techniques to diagnose and treat a wide range of conditions.
 In addition, we use minimally invasive procedures that reduce pain and promote faster recovery.